vinodbadugu/demo/README.md

-#Demo Project README
+# Demo Project README

 This is a simple readme file

-Saying hello
+## Heading 2

+some more details, on updates branch